jamal-sadique/random-project/README.md

 ## Purpose

 Our repository is a dynamic collection of projects that span from beginner-friendly applications to more advanced software endeavors.
 We strive to implement recommended best practices and utilize cutting-edge tools in our development process.
 This not only equips us with practical experience but also enhances our capabilities as software engineers.
+We strife to do more

 ## Project Progression